Special Educational Needs and Disability (SEND)

 Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, and Sensory and Physical Needs.

 At Blakehill the SEN Team pride ourselves on providing a high level of support for parents.
-In addition to the weekly surgeries mentioned above, we have held a number of enrichment training events for parents.
+In addition to the weekly surgeries, we have held a number of enrichment training events for parents.
 Our most recent event was a workshop in February 2020, led by the SEN consultant Andrew Whitehouse, a specialist in neurological diversity.
 This focused on supporting children with social, emotional and behavioural difficulties and was attended by over forty parents, together with staff from Blakehill and other local primaries.
 It is our intention to continue to support parents in this way, when we are able to hold such events again.
+We have invited Andrew to return to Blakehill in November 2021 to deliver staff and parent workshops.